As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Would WSU To The Big 12 Work?

-Some have speculated Washington State could go with other Pac-12 schools to the Big 12, but that doesn’t currently seem probable.
+Some have wondered if Washington State could go with other Pac-12 schools to the Big 12, but that doesn’t currently seem probable.

 Multiple national outlets have reported the Big 12 doesn’t seem likely to be adding the Pac-2 schools, which would include Oregon State and WSU.
 And if that was a possibility, that likely would’ve happened by now.

-Four former Pac-12 schools — Colorado, Arizona, Arizona State, and Utah — are in the Big 12 this year.
+Four former Pac-12 schools — Colorado, Arizona, Arizona State, and Utah — are in the Big 12 now.

 Also don’t expect for WSU to go to the ACC any time soon, either, as that league also isn’t in a stable place.
 Clemson and Florida State have both sued the ACC in recent months over matters related to the ACC’s grant of rights.

 Neither school has given official notice that it intends to leave.
-However, Florida State has reportedly expressed frustration with the ACC’s media deal for months, saying FSU isn’t making enough to keep up with SEC and Big Ten programs seeking to win national championships.
+However, Florida State has reportedly expressed frustration with the ACC’s media deal, saying FSU isn’t making enough to keep up with SEC and Big Ten programs seeking to win national championships.

 Apple Cup’s Future

-Washington State and Washington announced last year their Apple Cup rivalry series would continue for at least another five years, through 2028.
+Washington State and Washington announced their Apple Cup rivalry series would continue through at least 2028.

-Last season marked the 115th time the two schools played.
-The Huskies defeated the Cougars 24-21 in 2023.
+Last season marked the 116th time the two schools played.
+The Cougars defeated the Huskies 24-19 in 2024.

 For more Group of Five coverage, follow us on Facebook and Twitter.